folio-org/stripes/doc/building-from-git-checkouts.md

 	$ cd stripes-loader
 	$ npm install
 	$ npm run build
-	$ cd ../..

-Next, we wire the trivial module into place: so that `stripes-loader` (not `stripes-core`) can see it:
+Next, we wire the trivial module into place: so that `stripes-loader` (not `stripes-core`) can see it.
+To avoid confusion about what links where, we'll use the natural home of the loader checkout rather than the link we made to it.

+	$ cd /../../../../stripes-loader/node_modules
 	$ mkdir @folio-sample-modules
 	$ cd @folio-sample-modules
-	$ ln -s ../../examples/trivial
+	$ ln -s ../../../stripes-core/examples/trivial
-	$ cd ../..

 You don't need to build the trivial modules, as it gets pulled into the Stripes UI by WebPack when it is built.
-So now you are ready to build and run the service that provides the UI:
+So now you are ready to build and run the stripes core service that provides the UI:

+	$ cd ../../../stripes-core
 	$ npm install
 	$ npm run start